MVGrasp: Real-Time Multi-View 3D Object Grasping in Highly Cluttered Environments: Problem Formulation

 In this work, an antipodal grasp point is represented as a tuple, $g_i = \langle (u, v), \phi_i, w_i, q_i\rangle$, where $(u, v)$ stands the center of grasp in image frame, $\phi_i$ represents the rotation of the gripper around the Z axis in the range of $[\frac{-\pi}{2}, \frac{\pi}{2}]$, $w_i$ shows the width of the gripper where $w_i \in [0, w_{max}]$, and the success probability of the grasp is represented by $q_i \in [0,1]$.
 Given an input view, the network generates multiple outputs, including: $(\boldmath{\phi}, \textbf{W}, \textbf{Q}) \in \mathbb{R}^{h \times w}$, where pixel value of images indicate the measure of $\phi_i, w_i, q_i$ respectively.
 Therefore, from $f_\theta (I_i) = \mathbf{G}_i$, the best grasp configuration, $\operatorname{g^*}$, is the one with maximum quality, and its coordinate indicate the center of grasp, i.e., $(u,v) \leftarrow \operatorname{g^*} = \operatorname*{argmax}_\mathbf{Q} ~ \mathbf{G}_i$.
 Given a grasp object dataset, $\mathcal{D}$, containing $n_d$ images, $D = \{(x_i, y_i) | 1 \le i \le n_d\}$, our model can be trained end-to-end to learn $f_\theta (.)$.

 After obtaining the grasp map of an input view, the Cartesian position of the selected grasp point, $(u,v)$, can be transformed to object's reference frame since the transformation of the orthographic view relative to the object is known.
 The depth value of the grasp point is estimated based on the minimum depth value of the surrounding neighbors of $(u,v)$ that are within a radius of $\Delta$, where $\Delta = 5$mm.
+Finally, the robot is instructed to perform grasping action.